 She is the executive director of Citizen Works which she started with Ralph Nader in 2001 to advance justice by strengthening citizen participation in power.
 Most recently, she has launched Fair Contracts.org to reform the fine print in standard form contracts that deprives consumers of their rights.

 In 1993, Amato founded the nationally-recognized, Illinois-based Citizen Advocacy Center to build democracy and served as its first executive director for eight years.
-She currently serves as its Board President as it celebrates its twentieth year of community lawyering and training public interest advocates.
+She currently serves as its Board President as it recently celebrated its twentieth year of community lawyering and training public interest advocates.

 Amato has litigated and supervised litigation at all levels of state and federal courts; she has testified in front of public bodies, navigated regulatory agencies, conducted corporate transactional work in the areas of banking, trusts, and securities when briefly in private practice, and engaged in philanthropic fundraising and grant making when she served as the executive director of the Oak Park-River Forest Community Foundation.
 She currently serves "Of Counsel" to Despres, Schwartz & Geoghegan.

-In both 2000 and 2004, Amato was the national presidential campaign manager and in-house counsel for Ralph Nader, producing the highest vote count in the United States for a third-party progressive candidate since 1924, and shepherding myriad election reform efforts and litigation to open up the political system to competition.
+In both 2000 and 2004, Amato was the national presidential campaign manager, in-house counsel (2000) and General Counsel (2004) for Ralph Nader, producing the highest vote count in the United States for a third-party progressive candidate since 1924, and shepherding myriad election reform efforts and litigation to open up the political system to competition.
 In 2009, The New Press (New York) published her book, Grand Illusion: The Myth of Voter Choice in a Two-Party Tyranny, based on these experiences.
 She also appears prominently in the Sundance-selected and Academy Awards short-listed documentary “An Unreasonable Man.”

 As a manager of Amato & Main, LLC, Amato provides consulting advice for independent, third-party and progressive campaigns, nonprofit organizations and foundations.
 Amato has also served as a former co-president of the League of Women Voters of Oak Park/River Forest, and as a current board member of Citizens in Charge Foundation and the Center for Competitive Democracy.